quietui/quiet/docs/about.md

 This is the path forward.
 Together, we will continue to make accessible software for as many users as possible.

+## Getting in touch

+Please contact me for information about sponsorship perks, consulting, speaking engagements, and more.
+[My DMs are open on Twitter](https://twitter.com/claviska), or you can find my email address [on this page](https://www.abeautifulsite.net/cv#contact).

 ## What's with all the cats?

 I'm not really sure.
 They keep sneaking into the docs.
 I think they like the logo.